Top 10 ways to be more eco-friendly at home

 Cut out plastics by using reusable cups and cutlery

 Have a quick look around your home and you’ll most likely find plastic galore.
 It’s everywhere!
-The WWF estimate a whopping eight million tonnes of plastic ends up in our oceans every year, and while cutting out plastic completely might seem like mission impossible, there are lots of small changes we can make in our day-to-day lives to make a difference.
+The WWF estimate a whopping 14 million tonnes of plastic ends up in our oceans every year, and while cutting out plastic completely might seem like mission impossible, there are lots of small changes we can make in our day-to-day lives to make a difference.
 Single-use plastic is one of the planet’s biggest enemies, so carrying a reusable water bottle and coffee cup, ditching cling film and saying no to plastic straws are all simple starting points to help reduce plastic at home.
 Give them a go – it’s not as hard as you might think!

 Pop to your nearest zero-waste shop too to see what alternatives are on offer there.
 Take reusable containers with you and stock up on pulses, grains, and nuts as well as cleaning products, toiletries and more.
 Not only will you do your bit to help the planet, but you’ll also notice a lot less clutter and rubbish around your home – win win!